VMGWARE/vATCSuite/CONTRIBUTING.md

-# Contributing to Redbeard's ATIS Generator
+# Contributing to vATC Suite

 Welcome!
-We appreciate your interest in contributing to Redbeard's ATIS Generator.
+We appreciate your interest in contributing to vATC Suite.
 This guide will provide you with the necessary information to help you contribute effectively.

 ## Getting Started

 Before contributing, please ensure you have the latest version of the code by cloning the repository:

-    gh repo clone RedbeardTFL/ATIS_GENERATOR
+    gh repo clone VMGWARE/vATCSuite

 You will also need PHP 8.1 or later installed on your system.
 You can download PHP from the [PHP website](https://www.php.net/downloads.php).

 ## Contributing Guidelines

-Here are some general guidelines to follow when contributing to Redbeard's ATIS Generator:
+Here are some general guidelines to follow when contributing to vATC Suite:

 1. **Fork the repository**: Create a personal fork of the repository by clicking the "Fork" button on Github.
 2. **Create a branch**: Create a new branch on your forked repository for the feature or bug fix you plan to contribute.